Freddie Freeman Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.
+- The Orioles pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.

-- The Orioles' 4.16 team ERA ranks 16th among all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.21).

 © 2023 Data Skrive.
 All rights reserved.